Workday Integration Consulting

 "We're still doing this manually?"

-Functional leads spending hours — sometimes entire Fridays — re-keying data that should flow automatically between systems.
+Functional leads spending hours — sometimes entire days — checking up on integrations that should have worked the first time.

-Break-fixes that sometimes work and sometimes don't.
-The team can't tell what's actually causing the problem, so the same issue keeps coming back.
+Break-fixes sometimes work and sometimes don't.
+The team can't tell what's actually causing the problem, so the same issues keep coming back.

 A backlog that keeps growing